 Accessing the Tickets Module

 To access the Tickets module, navigate to it from the main navigation menu.
 The module opens with a master-detail view that displays all tickets in an organized list.
-The interface provides a search bar at the top that allows you to quickly find specific tickets by searching through titles, descriptions, or case numbers.
-Filter buttons enable you to filter tickets by status, showing all tickets, or filtering to show only open, in progress, or completed tickets.
+The interface provides a search bar to find tickets by issue description, case number, or other fields.
+Filter buttons let you filter by status: all, open, in progress (Parked), or completed.

 Creating Your First Ticket